Savvy Tips Guru

 10. Learn About Local Drone Regulations

 Drone regulations vary greatly depending on your location.
 They can dictate where you’re allowed to fly, how high and far, and what times of day you can operate your drone.
 In the US, for example, the FAA requires all drone pilots to get certification for all flights in US airspace.
 Serious penalties, such as fines or even criminal charges, may be imposed for breaking these rules.
-Therefore, it is essential that you become familiar with the local drone laws in your area before you begin flying.
+Therefore, you must become familiar with the local drone laws in your area before you begin flying.

 Soaring to New Heights with Drone Technology